yukito0209/my-personal-docs/README_EN.md

 ### Documentation

-Documentation uses MDX format and should be placed in the `docs` directory.
+Documentation uses MDX format and should be placed in the `content/docs` directory.

 ## 📝 Development Notes

 1. Image Optimization
    - Use Next.js Image component for optimization
    - Consider using CDN for large images
+   - Implement image lazy loading

 2. Performance Optimization
    - Proper component splitting
    - Use React.memo() for render optimization
    - Compress images and audio files appropriately
+   - Use Next.js Turbo mode for development

 3. Security
    - Add proper validation to API routes
    - Avoid exposing sensitive information
+   - Use environment variables for sensitive configurations

 ## 📄 License